energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 retrieved from the EPIAS Transparency Portal for the year 2019 (https://seffaflik.epias.com.tr/transparency/).
 This gives a share of 55% baseload and
 45% variable load.
 Finally, the values for baseload and variable load are divided between the different economic sectors by using the proportions given in :cite:t:`IEA_world_energy_balances_TK` (and aggregating together industry, agriculture and fishing).

-For *%\ elec*, we normalize the real electricity demand from the year 2019, available on the EPIAS Transparency Portal (https://seffaflik.epias.com.tr/transparency/).
+For :math:`\%_{elec}`, we normalize the real electricity demand from the year 2019, available on the EPIAS Transparency Portal
+(https://seffaflik.epias.com.tr/transparency/).

 .. _ssec:app1_heating_end_uses_TK: